 Inquiries about the Teacher Scholars Academy can be submitted here:

 - Join a cohort of prospective teachers across 3 colleges and 5 departments

 - Participate in mentoring with upper-class students and UNL Faculty

 - Develop and enhance leadership skills

 - High school senior who will be a first-year student

-- Students intending to major in a teacher education program
+- Intention to major in a teacher-education program

 - 5-7 minute personal YouTube video essay